The remote work boom, fuelled by the COVID-19 crisis, has forced many human

 the ideal solution for remote work.

 Regular face-to-face meetings are also helpful in managing remote workers.
-It´s a great way of staying connected, follow up on tasks and also to spot potential problems or obstacles that employees may be facing.
+It´s a great way of staying connected, follow up on tasks and also to spot potential problems or obstacles, which which do not allow compliance with the established kpis.

 Agile methodologies use "standups" which are ten-to fifteen-minute daily meetings that help members of the same team or department share the tasks done the day before, what they´ll be working on today, and if something is blocking them from moving on.
 This video gives great tips on how to run an effective standup.